aetperf/aetperf.github.io/_posts/2025-10-13-Performance-Analysis-of-Parallel-Data-Replication-Between-Two-PostgreSQL-18-Instances-on-OVH.md

 - **autovacuum_worker_slots**: Dynamic autovacuum worker management without restart

 These PostgreSQL 18 enhancements provide measurable I/O efficiency improvements, but the fundamental architectural limitation of concurrent writes to a single table persists.

-## Future Work: PostgreSQL Instrumentation Analysis

-While this analysis relied on system-level metrics, a follow-up study will use PostgreSQL's internal instrumentation to provide direct evidence of lock contention and wait events.
-This will validate the hypotheses presented in this analysis using database engine-level metrics.

 ---